appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2018-09-24-working-with-decision.md

         As all data for an Entity (For Ex: Order, Business Partner etc ) are transfered through packets which are further made up of attributes, you can implement your business flow by applying condition on required attribute.
 If decision node meets up the condition expression provided, the data will be passed.

+       _ **Note: On applying decision on attribute using Xpath, the condition will be traversed only for the first data in the whole packet.
+You can implement splitter node  after GET such that every packet are splitted into single packet, for implementing decision on each data after transformation.**_

     - Decision on **Generic Function**:

         APPSeCONNECT Generic Functions allows you to extract internal transactional values or modify the values based upon the functions that are used and requirements.